 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2016, the School District had deposits with a carrying amount of \$9,314,083.66 and a bank balance of \$10,713,223.73.
-The bank balances insured by Federal depository insurance were \$572,626.05 and the bank balances collateralized with securities held by the pledging financial institution or by the pledging financial institution's trust department or agent in the School District's name were \$562,315.10.
+At June 30, 2017, the School District had deposits with a carrying amount of \$10,709,683.82, and a bank balance of \$12,569,009.89.
+The bank balances insured by Federal depository insurance were \$570,545.52 and the bank balances collateralized with securities held by the pledging financial institution's trust department or agent in the School District's name were \$707,877.66.

-At June 30, 2016, \$9,578,282.58 of the School District's bank balance was exposed to custodial credit risk as follows:
+At June 30, 2017, \$11,290,586.71 of the School District's bank balance was exposed to custodial credit risk as follows:

-Uninsured and Uncollateralized \$ 18,129.74 Uninsured with collateral held by the pledging financial institution - Uninsured with collateral held by the pledging financial institution's trust department or agent but not in the School District's name 9,560,152.84 Total \$ 9,578,282.58
+Uninsured with collateral held by the pledging financial institution's trust department or agent but not in the School District's name